Polymer/old-docs-site/articles/webview.md

 type: core
 navgroup: docs
 shortname: Articles
-title: "Using Polymer in a Webview app"
+title: "Using Polymer in a WebView app"
-subtitle: How to setup Polymer in a native webview
+subtitle: How to setup Polymer in a native WebView

 article: true
 #draft: true
-description: How to building a mobile Polymer app that runs in a webview.
+description: How to building a mobile Polymer app that runs in a WebView.
-published: 2014-09-20
+published: 2014-09-22
-#updated: 2014-09-20
+#updated: 2014-09-22
 author: ebidel
 polymer_version: 0.4.1

 tags:
-- webview
+- WebView
 - android
 - app
 - spa